guptaprity/Naresh-IT_Practice_In-Java/Java/OOP/Abstract/readme.md

-# Product Store - Abstract Class & Inheritance (Java)
+# Product Store - Abstract Class & Inheritance

 ## 📌 Project Overview
 This project demonstrates the use of **abstract classes** and **hierarchical inheritance** in Java.